DOI-USGS/sfrmaker/docs/source/installation.rst

 Before using Mamba, you will need to `install it first <https://mamba.readthedocs.io/en/latest/installation.html>`_.

-Python packages are available through conda via channels.
+Python packages are available from conda via channels.
 Conda comes preconfigured to install packages from the default channel, which is maintained by Anaconda, Inc. In general, you may have better luck exclusively using the `conda-forge <https://conda-forge.org/docs/user/introduction.html>`_ channel instead, which is community-based and intended to provide a single location to get any package, with a minimum of hassle.
 In general, it is bad practice to mix package channels within a single environment.
 You can read more `here <https://conda-forge.org/docs/user/introduction.html>`__, but to set conda-forge as the default:

 .. code-block:: bash